-At 13:00 UTC, deforested regions predominantly have lower LE (Fig 4b) by up to 30 Wm-2, higher SH (Fig 4c) by up to ~40 Wm-2, and lower evaporative fraction (Fig 4d).
+At 13:00 UTC, dDeforested regions predominantly have lower LE (Fig 4b) by up to 30 Wm-2, higher SH (Fig 4c) by up to ~40 Wm-2, and lower evaporative fraction (Fig 4d) at 13:00 UTC.
+Regions near the coast have insignificant change due to ample soil water here.
 There are several areas (e.g., around 14° W, 11° N and 3° W, 8° N) where deforestation is accompanied by an increase (rather the expected decrease) in evaporative fraction.
-This can occur where dry season soil moisture depletion decreased after deforestation, as discussed in Section 3.1.
+This can occur where initial FSMC is increased with current vegetation dry season soil moisture depletion decreased after deforestation, as discussed in Section 3.1.

-The day-time net downward longwave radiative flux (LW) decreases by up to $\sim 18 \text{ Wm}^{-2}$ (i.e., increased emission) due to reduced roughness length suppressing turbulent fluxes and increasing land surface temperature, and a shift in flux partitioning to greater SH and reduced cloud cover both causing near surface temperature to increase (Fig 4e).
+The day-time net downward longwave radiative flux (LW) decreases by up to ~18 Wm-2 (i.e., increased emission) due to reduced roughness length suppressing turbulent fluxes and increasing land surface temperature, and a shift in flux partitioning to greater SH and reduced cloud cover both causing near surface temperature to increase (Fig 4e).
 The net downward shortwave radiative flux (SW) is affected by both albedo increases (causes decreases in SW) and by reductions in cloud cover

-(causes increases in SW) resulting in a patchy overall increase in day-time SW (Fig 4f) by up to ~40 Wm-2.
-When averaged over the deforested pixels, the changes in LW outweigh the changes in SW, resulting in a decrease in net radiative flux.
-However, for individual pixels, SW changes may dominate. , and the total radiative flux changes (not shown) are similar in pattern but smaller in magnitude to SW changes.

-- 270 In summary, averaged across all deforested pixels during the day, the simulations indicate that deforestation increases sensible heat, decreases latent heat and increases long-wave emission.
-We do not have multi-site long-term flux observations in this region with which to compare the model, but this behaviour is consistent with pan-tropical analyses of increased air temperature responses to deforestation (Alkama and Cescatti, 2016; Duveiller et al., 2020).
+- 270 (causes increases in SW) resulting in a patchy overall increase in day-time SW (Fig 4f) by up to ~40 Wm-2.
+When averaged over the deforested pixels, tThe changes in LW outweigh the changes in SW2 resulting in a decrease in net radiative flux-when averaged over the deforested pixels, but.
+However, for in individual pixels, positive-SW changes may dominate, although often , and the total radiative flux changes (not shown) are is insignificant similar in pattern but smaller in magnitude to SW changes.
+In summary, averaged across all deforested pixels during the day, the simulations indicate that deforestation increases sensible - heat, decreases latent heat and increases long-wave emission.
+We do_no2t have multi-site long-term flux observations in this region with which to compare the model, but this behaviour is consistent with pan-tropical analyses of increased air temperature responses to deforestation (Alkama and Cescatti, 2016; Duveiller et al., 2020).
 However, we note that there are deforested regions within the domain where these flux responses are muted (where 1950s soils are wet), or even reversed.
-Under both - 275 these circumstances, the dynamical (roughness) effect is expected to dominate over a negligible thermal effect, as in the simulations of Khanna et al. (2017).
+Under both these circumstances, the dynamical (roughness) effect is expected to dominate over a negligible thermal effect, as in the simulations of Khanna et al. (2017).